NickG1216/Computer-Info-Sys-Portfolio/README.md

 # Computer-Info-Sys-Portfolio
 A snapshot of the assignments that I have completed over my undergraduate career

-# About Me
 I'm a University of Louisville Computer Information Systems student seeking an entry level position that uses basic web development and programming skills.
 My interests are also expanded into becoming a professional musician.
 I have mulitple experiences in working with others on a team, strong organizational skills, and I'm able to manage a heavy workload.
+This portfolio summarizes and displays all those things in an efficient yet convenient way to any potential employers.